szorfein/Meteor-App/README.md

 # Meteor-App
-Minimal webblog with meteor and angular.
+Minimal webblog with meteor and angular2.